Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm

-In this article, we have introduced a heuristic qubit-mapping algorithm for the purpose of exploring the advantages and limitations for mapping different types of interaction graphs.
-The heuristic algorithm itself is \textit{noise-aware}, and the success rate is high, relative to a brute-force and trivial mapper, which serve to effectively bound the performance of our heuristic from above and below.
-For small, low-depth quantum circuits, our heuristic is shown to provide a significant performance gain over a trivial mapping solution, and in some cases for realistic benchmarks even approaches that of a brute-force mapping algorithm.
-As the main motivation for this work concerned investigations of \textit{connected interaction graphs}, we did not explicitly think of ways to correct the issue with disjointed interaction-graph success rates; we reserve such explorations for future work.
-With this work, we have taken the first step towards characterizing interaction graphs of quantum circuits which admit amenable mapping solutions, specifically for a particular mapping algorithm.
+In this article, we have introduced an HQAA for the purpose of exploring the advantages and limitations for assigning topologically-inequivalent IGs to quantum hardware, in addition to systematically investigating the scaling behavior of our HQAA as the QPU size increases.
+The HQAA itself is \textit{noise-aware}, and the success rate is high, relative to a BFAA and TAA, which serve to effectively bound the performance of our HQAA from above and below.
+For small, low-depth quantum circuits, the HQAA is shown to provide a significant performance gain over a TAA solution, and in some cases for realistic benchmarks even approaches that of a BFAA.